amandakarina/terraform-google-cloud-run/modules/secure-cloud-run-core/README.md

 # Secure Cloud Run Core

-This module handles the basic deployment core configurations for Cloud Run module.
+This module handles the basic deployment core configurations for Secure Cloud Run module.

 The resources/services/activations/deletions that this module will create/trigger are: